Downtown Bakersfield: Civic Center

 Civic Center is the center of government for both the City of Bakersfield and the County of Kern.
 It is roughly bordered by Truxtun Avenue, Q Street, the BNSF railroad yard, and H Street.
 Major government buildings include Bakersfield City Hall, County of Kern Administrative Building, Kern County Hall of Records, Superior Court, and Municipal Court.

-Although structures representing the center of government, such as City Hall and the Court House are located there, growth has resulted in many services being moved to other places throughout the city.
-Also, many state and federal services are also placed in locations outside of the Civic Center.

-Civic Center has also become one of Bakersfield's sport centers.
-Civic Center also houses the Rabobank Theater and Convention Center (formerly known as the Civic Auditorium).
+Although structures representing the center of government, such as City Hall and the Court House, are located there, many services are being moved to other places throughout the city.
+Many state and federal services are also placed in locations outside of the Civic Center.
+Civic Center houses the Dignity Health Theater and Convention Center (formerly known as the Civic Auditorium).
 This is the largest theater and convention facility in the city.
-It is also conveniently located next to the Marriott Convention Hotel.
-The Rabobank Arena (formerly known as the Centennial Garden) is a large indoor multipurpose arena.
+It is located next to the Marriott Convention Hotel.

+The Dignity Health Arena (formerly known as the Centennial Garden, Rabobank Arena, and Mechanics Bank Arena) is a large indoor multipurpose arena.
 The McMurtrey Aquatic Center houses a 50-meter competition swimming and diving pool.
 There is also the Bakersfield Ice Sports Center, an indoor ice rink used for junior and adult league hockey and recreation.

 Education District

 Education District is the center of education institutions that are located Downtown.
 Currently five institutions have a campus or a satellite campus in the district.
-The Education District is roughly bordered by 24th Street, Q Street, 20th Street and Chester Avenue.
+The Education District is roughly bordered by 24th Street, Q Street, 20th Street, and Chester Avenue.

 Mill Creek

-Mill Creek is another one of Downtown's newer districts, and is still being developed.
-When fully completed, Mill Creek will consist of a mixture of both low and high density residential, commercial and retail.
+Mill Creek is another one of Downtown's districts and is still being developed.
+When fully completed, Mill Creek can consist of a mixture of both commercial and retail.
 The redevelopment area is defined to be Golden State Avenue, Union Avenue, California Avenue, and Q Street.
 Running through the center of Mill Creek is the Mill Creek Linear Park.
-This runs along the manmade Kern Island Canal, which has been redesigned to have the look of a natural river.
+This runs along the man-made Kern Island Canal, which has been redesigned to have the look of a natural river.

 A major attraction in the area is the Bakersfield Museum of Art.
-The Beale Memorial Library, which is the headquarters for the Kern County Library System, is also located in the Mill Creek.
-Another important structure is the Amtrak station, which is Bakersfield's rail link to the San Joaquin Valley.
+The Beale Memorial Library, which is the headquarters for the Kern County Library System, is also located in Mill Creek.
+Another structure is the Amtrak station, which is Bakersfield's rail link to the San Joaquin Valley.

 Other neighborhoods and districts

-The following are neighborhoods and districts which are near to Downtown Bakersfield.
+The following are neighborhoods and districts which are near Downtown Bakersfield.
 Some people consider them to be a part of Downtown.